BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 ### Getting started: Python

 You will need access to a [Python](https://www.python.org) installation, either on your computer or on a HPC node. **Note:** Python is installed by default on MacOS and most Linux systems.
+The examples given here are for Python version 3.7 or higher.

-Use `pip` to install the [ckanapi](https://github.com/ckan/ckanapi) extension:
+Use `pip` to install the [ckanapi](https://github.com/ckan/ckanapi) extension and the `requests` extension:

 ```
 $ pip install ckanapi
+$ pip install requests
 ```

 ### Getting started: Bash

 You will need [curl](https://curl.haxx.se/) installed. **Note:** Curl is installed by default on MacOS and most Linux systems.
 For Windows, you can easily install it using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/), or [chocolatey](https://chocolatey.org/).

+You will also need [jq](https://stedolan.github.io/jq/) installed - it is including in most Linux distributions, and is available via [homebrew](https://brew.sh/) on MacOS.

 ## Searching the CKAN archive